anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 ;;
 ```

-We might see a log output like this:
+We might see output like this:

 ```
 2022-09-02 13:45:41.775601-04:00 Debug Starting task: "C"